For update information see below and for latest version http://www.londonfreelance.org/feesguide/print.php?section=Translation

 Not all clients appreciate the amount of knowledge, experience and work involved in producing a faithful and fluent translation.
 It would be a good idea to find someone else who speaks more than one language to negotiate with, since monoglots are more likely to hold the false belief that the work is mechanical.

-The suggested minima for text translation are for the translation of 1000 words of non-technical material into English.
+The rates for text translation are suggested as minima for the translation of 1000 words of non-technical material into English.
 See the notes below for important qualifications.

 Rates depend on how exotic the source language is, with respect to English.
 See the language groups.